plumatic/schema/README.md

 ;; RuntimeException: Value does not match schema: (not (instance? java.lang.Long 3))
 ```

+You can also define schemas for [recursive data types](https://github.com/Prismatic/schema/wiki/Recursive-Schemas), or create [your own custom schemas types](https://github.com/Prismatic/schema/wiki/Defining-New-Schema-Types).

 ## Transformations and Coercion

 As of version 0.2.0, Schema also supports schema-driven data transformations, with *coercion* being the main application fleshed out thus far.
 Coercion is like validation, except a schema-dependent transformation can be applied to the input data before validation.